kksuresh25/Cancer-AI/README.md

 # Cancer-AI

 ## Introduction
 Cancer-AI is a computational platform developed for in silico profiling of activating mutations in cancer.
-Our platform is able to robustly predict the activating behavior of uncharacterized mutations found in the tyrosine kinase domain (TKD) of kinases implicated in cancer with a **balanced accuracy of 82%**.
+Our platform is able to robustly predict the activating behavior of mutations found in the tyrosine kinase domain (TKD) of kinases implicated in cancer with a **balanced accuracy of 82%**.
 Cancer-AI was developed in the Radhakrishnan Lab (http://www.seas.upenn.edu/~biophys) at the University of Pennsylvania.

-If you find this work useful in your research, please cite the following:

-Jordan, E.J., Patil, K., Suresh, K. et al. Computational algorithms for in silico profiling of activating mutations in cancer.
-Cell.
-Mol.
-Life Sci.
-76, 2663–2679 (2019). https://doi.org/10.1007/s00018-019-03097-2

 ## Set-up
 There are four folders in the directory: